Turn Word-of-Mouth Into 40% of Predictable Monthly Revenue: Referral System for $60K–$90K Operators

 Link that opens Calendly with:

-Yuki used Option 2: Simple landing page at yuki.coach/refer with 4-field form.
-Takes referrer 45 seconds to complete.
+Yuki used Option 2: a simple referral landing page at https://yuki.coach/refer with a four-field form that takes the referrer about 45 seconds to complete.

 Step 3: Build Referral Tracking System (Week 3, 3 hours)